ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 The spring flowed with silver water, clear and sweet,
 The salmon, once wept when they retreated,
 Regained their strength in the clear silver water.
-They laughed and played, with the splashing sounds,
+They laughed and played, with the splashing sound,
 Climbing upstream.

 The devil's son saw this,